pkic/pqccm/_index.md

 ## MTG AG

-MTG Corporate PKI (https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two aligned product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
-A version supporting
+[MTG Corporate PKI](https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two aligned product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
+MTG CARA as been extended by the PQC algorithms ML-DSA (Dilithium), SLH-DSA (SPHINCS⁺), and Falcon.

-Post-Quantum algorithms and pure post quantum CA hierarchy is available for private test at https://pqc-pki.mtg.de.
+Furthermore, we provide an online demo of a PQC CARA version supporting the McEliece and SPHINCS⁺ post-quantum algorithms and a post quantum CA hierarchy that is available for private test at https://pqc-pki.mtg.de.

 ## ISC
-ISC produces PKI/PQC-enabled applications (https://infoseccorp.com/pki/): CertAgent, a certificate authority; CSP<sup>id</sup>, a virtual smartcard with central repository for certificates and private keys; DAS, a webapp providing brokered encryption and authentication; SecretAgent, an encryption and digital signature utility; and cryptograhic libraries that offer post-quantum algorithms.
+ISC produces PKI/PQC-enabled applications (https://infoseccorp.com/pki/): CertAgent, a certificate authority; CSP<sup>id</sup>, a virtual smartcard with central repository for certificates and private keys; DAS, a webapp providing brokered encryption and authentication; SecretAgent, an encryption and digital signature utility; and cryptographic libraries that offer post-quantum algorithms.

 ## Botan
 [Botan](https://github.com/randombit/botan) is a C++ cryptography library released under the permissive Simplified BSD license.
 It offers the tools necessary to implement a range of systems, such as TLS protocol, X.509 certificates, AEAD ciphers, PKCS#11 and TPM hardware support, password hashing, and post quantum crypto schemes.